Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 I know it can be tempting to add more clothes to your suitcase, but try to resist the urge.

-Estimate how many outfits you’ll actually need based on the length of your cruise and stick to the plan.
+Estimate how many outfits you’ll actually need based on your cruise length, and stick to the plan.

 A good rule of thumb: one T-shirt or top per day and a pair of bottoms for every other day.
 That way, you’ll have enough without overstuffing your suitcase.